-+Good performance is very closely related to good user experience.
-User wants to see constant progress with the game, do the smooth gameplaying, graphics performance needs to be up to snuff and work across all different mobile devices (phones, tablets etc.) the very same.
+Good performance is very closely related to good user experience.
+Users want to see constant progress with the game, do the smooth gameplay, graphics performance needs to be up to snuff and work across all different mobile devices (phones, tablets etc.) the very same.

-Mobile games require performance testing before those are published at markets.
-What type of performance testing is needed varies on the nature of game, graphics, gameplay, multiplayer functionalities and many other things.
-The most typical performance tests done for mobile games are general tests performance to determine how the game performs in terms of responsiveness, stability and refresh rate under certain workload or user interaction pattern.
+Mobile games require performance testing before those are published in the markets.
+What type of performance testing is needed varies on the nature of game, graphics, gameplay, multiplayer functionalities, and many other things.
+The most typical performance tests done for mobile games are general tests performed to determine how the game performs in terms of responsiveness, stability and refresh rate under certain workload or user interaction pattern.

 Different Types of Performance Tests

-Performance test – this is the basic type of performance testing that provides information how quickly something is executed, how much it can be scaled (in terms of more graphics assets, or more connections/integrations) or how stabile the performance is in general.
+Performance test – this is the basic type of performance testing that provides information how quickly something is executed, how much it can be scaled (in terms of more graphics assets, or more connections/integrations) or how stable the performance is in general.
 Typical metrics from performance tests are CPU load, memory consumption and frames per second (FPS).
 Based on this data game developers should further improve the game to either scale down certain functionalities, heavy graphics assets or something else to ensure game works on lower-end devices as well.
-With performance tests it is easy to fine-tune, further plan improvements on graphics, gameplay and connections, and to optimize game accordingly.
-One interesting ‘benchmark’ for measuring the user experience of your game is Gamebench, the least cheatable benchmark you can find out there now for mobile games, hardware and so on.
+With performance tests, it is easy to fine-tune, further plan improvements on graphics, gameplay, and connections and to optimize the game accordingly.

 Simple Steps to Start Doing Performance Testing

 1) Write and conduct performance tests in whatever types of tests make the best use for your game.
 Make sure you stress the game itself but all infrastructure related to it as well.
 This means back-end servers, integrations with social media, and any other third party or external entity.
-All these things have an impact on performance of your game and through the performance to its user experience.
-You can even use Record-Playback approach to generate your simplistic performance tests!
+All these things have an impact on the performance of your game and through the performance to its user experience.

 3) Use only real mobile devices – and as many as possible.
 You’ll get quickly understanding of how your game performs when you start doing basic smoke testing on hundreds of different devices.
 While running your game on those real devices, check at least these things: